Mayconss4/mayconss4/README.md

 # 👋 Hello!
 I'm Maycon Henrique Soares de Sousa

 Welcome to my GitHub profile!
-I'm a passionate **Front-End Developer** with a knack for crafting clean, efficient, and user-friendly interfaces.
+I'm a **Front-End Developer** with a knack for crafting clean, efficient, and user-friendly interfaces.
 At 21 years old, I'm constantly pushing the boundaries of web development, blending creativity with technical expertise.

 ## 🎓 Education & Background